isomerpages/govtech-stp/_new-rgl-files/00b-rgl-faq.md

       </tr>
     </tbody>
   </table>

-        <p style="margin-top:0px; margin-bottom:0px; font-size:20px;">As the specific requirements may change over time, RGL travelers returning to their country/region of departure should verify the latest requirements with the respective country/region’s government.</p>
+As the specific requirements may change over time, RGL travelers returning to their country/region of departure should verify the latest requirements with the respective country/region’s government.

-## **RGL Pre-Departure COVID-19 PCR and Serology Tests in Singapore**
+### **RGL Pre-Departure COVID-19 PCR and Serology Tests in Singapore**

 ### **Booking an appointment**